COAL LAKE, 2025 - 2027

 “What first sparked my interest in these rehabilitation plans is the sheer scale of it.
 Living nearby and having passed by the Hazelwood site on a number of occasions, this site is immense in size, it will take more water than is in the Sydney Harbour to fill it.
 I introduced this project to Laura after reading notes from a local community engagement session with Engie.
 The complexities of this site, the rehabilitation plans and the potential community impact immediately inspired us to centre our second collaboration around it.” - Alisha Redmond

-Nishiaizu, Japan Residency | 2025
+THREES | 2025